bguiz/js-standards/content/es5/functions.md

 ### Function hoisting

-Hoistiong was covered in detail previously, however, it was done in terms of hoisting of variable declarations.
+Hoisting was covered in detail previously, however, it was done in terms of hoisting of variable declarations.
-Hoisting of function declarations works in very much the same way as hoisting of variables.
+Hoisting of function declarations works in very much the same way.
-This is most pertinent when considering inner functions.
+This is most pertinent when considering **inner functions**.

 Inner functions are functions that are declared within another function.
 In this scenario, variables within the scope of the outer function